Things to Do in Julian, California (+ the Best Pie!)

 Go wine tasting in Ramona.

 This activity idea isn’t in Julian, but if you happen to have a weekend in Julian, you can easily tack on some time in nearby Ramona.
-It’s just a half-hour drive to incredible scenery and more delicious wine with vibes that are casual even for Southern California.

-We spent a full week in Ramona on a recent trip back to San Diego, and I was so impressed by the friendly atmosphere of this underrated wine country.
-Chuparosa Vineyards was our favorite thanks to their Albariño.
+We spent a full week in Ramona on a recent trip back to San Diego, and I was so impressed by the friendly atmosphere of this underrated wine country that it’ll be in my regular rotation now along with Temecula.

 Book some goat yoga at Blackledge Farms.